ksopyla/pytorch_neural_networks/README.md

 We build the LSTM network which will work on IMDB movie review text.
 This time we want to classify long text and show how to train recurrent network with use [Truncated Backpropagation through Time](https://machinelearningmastery.com/gentle-introduction-backpropagation-time/).
 This technique helps deal with vanishing and exploding gradients with very long sequences (long text, long amino sequence, time series).
 We will split gradient chain and do backpropagation every K-steps backward.

-This example was coded based on suggestion in this Pytorch forum threads:
+This example was coded based on suggestions from Pytorch forum threads:

 * [Implementing Truncated Backpropagation Through Time ](https://discuss.pytorch.org/t/implementing-truncated-backpropagation-through-time/15500)